Force play and tag plays

 The Infield fly signal is made by fully extending the right arm above the head with a point of the index finger, and then verbalize “infield fly, the batter is out” loud enough for the players in the vicinity can clearly hear the call.
 If the ball is close to the line say “infield fly, the batter is out if fair.”
 If the ball is caught repeat loudly BATTER IS OUT.
 If the ball is dropped the umpire may repeat for emphasis a few more times “batter is out.”

-Tag up responsibility – no base umpire outfield coverage
+Tag up responsibilities and base coverage

 Going for help